 The Application Folder specifies the location where the application executable will be installed.
-This usually has the form [Application Data]\[Company Name\Product Name].
+The standard form is [Application Data][Company Name][Product Name].
+These values are populated by the Product Info data by default.

 In the event that a user runs the setup package on a device which already has a version of the application installed, the MSI package may be designed to update the existing application version or side-by-side install with the existing application version.